joergen7/cre/README.md

 ![cre Petri net model](priv/cre_worker_pnet.png)

 *Figure 3: Petri net model of the common runtime environment's worker application.
-It provides interfaces only to the master application.*
+It interfaces only to the master application.*

 ## CRE Workers